 Student Affairs uses CollegeNET/25Live for room scheduling and events.
 Learn more about CollegeNET.

-Student Affairs Communications & Marketing oversees the design and publishing of event calendars on the Student Affairs website.
 To learn how to add your events to the Student Affairs calendar or to request a Student Affairs department-specific calendar, please contact the Communications and Marketing office.

 Calendar Best Practices